exploring self-realization, sacred personhood, and full humanity

 K. (sighing) True love and marriage, Darling Dear, before they’re done with us – though we ever long for peace and revel in the aesthetic -- may yet make “SEAL commandos” of us all.

 E. Thank you, Baby Doll.
-If I may, as postscript, I’d just like to add one more small item.
+And if I may, as postscript, I’d like to add one more small item.
 I say “small” as Elizabeth did not linger here but yet could easily be ranked as one of her more notable thoughts.

 K. Please, Dear.